-- For the memory modules to work properly, please install DIMM modules of the same type, same speed and same operating frequency on the motherboard.
-Mixing of RDIMMs or LRDIMMs is not allowed.
-Do not install both ECC and Non-ECC memory modules on the same motherboard. - Using DDR3 DIMMs with different operating frequencies is not allowed.
-All channels in a system will run at the lowest common frequency.
+An Important Note: For the memory modules to work properly, please install DIMM modules of the same type, same speed, and same operating frequency in the serverboard.
+Mixing of DIMM modules of different types or different speeds is not allowed.